AndreaFavero71/pi_monte_carlo/README.md

 # pi_monte_carlo

-Approximates π via Monte Carlo method.
+Approximates π via Monte Carlo method, by using a Raspberry Pi.

 This repo contains the relevant files to make a standalone device that approximates pi, with a graphical animation.